American Association of School Librarians

 The Georgia Library Media Association supports our members in advocating for the support of their school library programs.

-GLMA employs a registered lobbyist to represent members in the legislative process, and we use various forms of electronic communication and social media to keep our members informed about the state-level policies that impact their programs.
+We use various forms of electronic communication and social media to keep our members informed about the state-level policies that impact their programs.
 We also support members in advocating for their programs at the school, district, state and national levels.

 These guidelines from GLMA are intended to help school library media specialists build grassroots support and influence decision-making at the local and district levels, as well as the state level.
+This document was created by our former lobbyist/executive office but still contains valuable information.

 The Art of Lobbying